Screach37/Screach37/README.md

   •	Experience with container-based deployments using Docker, working with Docker images, Docker hub and Docker registries, and clustering them.

   •	Working with Public Cloud Platform like AWS (Amazon Web Services) and good knowledge in using and managing various services like AWS EC2, VPC, CLI, S3, Create bucket and object.

-  •	Experience in optimizing volumes, EC2 instances, created multiple VPC instances, created alarms and notifications for EC2 instances using Cloud Watch.

-  •	Set up the scripts for creation of new snapshots and deletion of old snapshots in S3 using S3 CLI tools.

   •	Worked with Amazon IAM console to create custom users and groups.

-  •	Experience on working with various OS like Linux (Red hat, Ubuntu, CentOS), UNIX, Windows.

-  •	Knowledge of TCP/IP, UDP, IPv4, IPv6, Sub netting.

   •	Experience in administration and maintenance of application service like DNS, HTTP, Apache, DHCP, SMTP, NFS, FTP and Samba servers.